 International Students: 92%, Female Students: 44%

-The school’s MBA is a one-year immersive experience that includes opportunities to work with real clients, secure an internship, spend a month abroad, and attend networking and speaker events at a dedicated entrepreneurship hub.
+The school’s MBA offers a one-year immersive experience that includes opportunities to work with real clients, secure an internship, spend a month abroad, and attend networking and speaker events at a dedicated entrepreneurship hub.

 =20.
 IE Business School